boxpositron/with-context-mcp/README.md

 - **Project Scoping**: Operations are restricted to the configured project folder
 - **HTTPS**: Uses secure connection to Obsidian (self-signed cert in dev)

+## OpenCode Plugin

+This project includes an **OpenCode plugin** that enhances the MCP experience with:

+- Welcome messages showing available templates
+- Success notifications for note operations
+- Error feedback for troubleshooting
+- Real-time confirmation of project context changes

+The plugin is **optional but recommended** for the best experience.

+### Enable the Plugin

+The plugin is located in `.opencode/plugin/` and is already configured in `opencode.jsonc`.
+Simply ensure OpenCode is installed and start a session in this project directory.

+See [Plugin README](.opencode/plugin/README.md) for detailed documentation.

 ## Development

 ```bash